Darren Watson (musician): History

 Watson toured New Zealand with the album band in support of the new album from 3–26 May 2018.

-On September 25, 2020 Watson released his seventh solo album Getting Sober For The End Of The World.
+On 25 September 2020 Watson released his seventh solo album Getting Sober for the End of the World.
 The album was widely praised in New Zealand with critic Simon Sweetman opining "This is Darren's finest set of recordings."
 The album debuted at #23 on the NZ Official Top 40 Album Chart.
 It also charted at #6 on the Official Top 20 NZ Albums Chart.
 The album was recorded, mixed, and produced by Watson, and included several guest artists including longtime Mavis Staples musical director Rick Holmstrom on guitar on the track Alison Jane.

-On December 17, 2020 Recorded Music New Zealand announced that Getting Sober For The End Of The World was a finalist for the Te Kaipuoro Taketake Toa | Best Folk Artist award at the 2021 Aotearoa Music Awards.
+On 17 December 2020 Recorded Music New Zealand announced that Getting Sober for the End of the World was a finalist for the Te Kaipuoro Taketake Toa | Best Folk Artist award at the 2021 Aotearoa Music Awards.

+Darren's latest album Darren Watson sings John Hiatt is an album of covers by respected American songwriter John Hiatt.
+The album was released on Friday 31 October, 2025.
+Early reviews have praised the album's sound and musicianship.
+Noted New Zealand music critic Gary Steel opined: "When Darren Watson sings John Hiatt was first announced, I must admit to wondering about the point of the exercise.
+Does the world really need a John Hiatt covers album?
+Having percolated in the album’s sound-world over the past few weeks, I now feel a little ashamed of that assumption.
+The album is a doozy."

+Watson is touring to promote the album during November and December 2025.